-During the years ended October 31, 2013 and 2012, approximately 47% and 56%, respectively, of the Council's annual revenues were from one funding source (NEH).
-A second source (ZAP) provided approximately 17% and 9% of the Council's revenues for the years ended October 31, 2013 and 2012, respectively.
+During the years ended October 31, 2014 and 2013, approximately 67% and 47%, respectively, of the Council's annual revenues were from one funding source (NEH).
+A second source (state of Utah) provided approximately 12% and 9%, while a third source (ZAP) provided 0% and 17% of the Council's revenues for the years ended October 31, 2014 and 2013, respectively.
 Future funds available from these funding sources are subject to potential reductions due to changes in governmental budget allocations and other factors.